kinecosystem/kin-devplatform-jwt-service/README.md

 * `offers`: the collection of offers which are returned in the `/offer` endpoint and which are signed when calling the `/spend?offer_id={ ID }` endpoint
 * `private_keys`: the keys which will be used for signing the tokens
+* `public_keys`: the public keys which will be used for validate tokens